michael-lazar/flask-gopher/README.md

 *What is flask-gopher?*

 Flask-Gopher is a Flask extension that adds a thin *Gopher -> HTTP* compatability layer around the built-in webserver.
-This means that you that get complete access to Flask's routing, templating engine, debugger, and more!
+It allows you to build fully [RFC 1466](https://tools.ietf.org/html/rfc1466) compliant gopher servers, with complete access to Flask's routing, templating engine, debugger, and more!

 *Who is this for?*